deankoch/UYRW_data/get_basins.knit.md

   # determine the EPSG code for the UTM zone (12N) on which our study area is centred
   uyrw.UTM.epsg = 32700 - round((45+mean(uyrw.geo.ylim))/90)*100 + round((183+mean(uyrw.geo.xlim))/6)

-  # and for plotting purposes, we may want the epsg code for latitude/longitude
+  # and for plotting purposes, we may want the EPSG code for latitude/longitude in WGS84 datum
-  latlong.epsg = 4269
+  latlong.epsg = 4326

   #' Reproject the watershed boundary polygon from latitude/longitude to UTM
   uyrw.poly = st_transform(uyrw.poly, uyrw.UTM.epsg)